 Preparing a list of questions can help you make the most of your time with your doctor, and ensure that you cover all of the points that are important to you.
 For atrioventricular canal defect, some basic questions to ask your doctor include:

-- What's the most likely cause of my or my baby's symptoms?
+- What's the most likely cause of my symptoms or my baby's symptoms?

 What to expect from your doctor

-- When did you or your child first notice symptoms?
+- When did you first notice symptoms?
 Are they continuous or occasional?

-- Does anything seem to improve these symptoms?
+- Does anything seem to improve or worsen these symptoms?

 - Is there a family history of congenital heart disease?

 - Cardiac catheterization.
-In some cases, doctors may use cardiac catheterization to diagnose atrioventricular canal defect.
-During this procedure, the doctor inserts a thin flexible tube (catheter) into an artery or vein in the groin and advances it up to the heart.
-A dye is injected through the catheter to make the heart structures visible on X-ray pictures.
+A thin, flexible tube (catheter) is inserted into a blood vessel in the groin and up to the heart.
+A dye injected through the catheter makes the heart structures visible on X-ray pictures.
 The catheter also allows the doctor to measure pressure in the chambers of the heart and in the blood vessels.

-Surgery is necessary to fix both complete and partial atrioventricular canal defects.
-During the procedure, the hole in the septum is closed using one or two patches.
-The patches remain in the heart permanently, becoming part of the septum as the heart's lining grows over it.
-The surgeon also separates the one large heart valve between the upper and lower chambers into two separate valves.
+Surgery is needed to repair complete and partial atrioventricular canal defects.
+The procedure involves closing the hole in the septum with one or two patches.
+The patches stay in the heart permanently, becoming part of the septum as the heart's lining grows over them.

-For a partial atrioventricular canal defect, the surgery also involves repair of the mitral valve so it will close tightly.
-If repair isn't possible, the valve may need to be replaced instead.
+For a partial atrioventricular canal defect, surgery also involves repair of the mitral valve, so it will close tightly.
+If repair isn't possible, the valve might need to be replaced.

-If your baby has complete atrioventricular canal defect, the surgery also includes separation of the single valve into two valves, one on the left side and one on the right side of the repaired septum.
-If reconstruction of the single valve into two valves isn't possible, heart valve replacement may be necessary.
+For a complete atrioventricular canal defect, surgery also includes separation of the single valve into two valves, on the left and right sides of the repaired septum.
+If separating the single valve isn't possible, heart valve replacement might be needed.

-If the atrioventricular canal defect has been successfully repaired with surgery, your child will likely lead a normal life, often with no activity restrictions.
+If the heart defect is repaired successfully, your child will likely lead a normal life, often with no activity restrictions.

-However, your child will need lifelong follow-up care with a heart doctor (cardiologist) who specializes in congenital heart disease.
-The recommendation for follow-up is usually once a year, unless you have lingering problems, such as a leaky heart valve.
-In that case, follow-up will be more frequent.
+However, your child will need lifelong follow-up care with a cardiologist trained in congenital heart disease.
+Your cardiologist will likely recommend a follow-up exam once a year or more frequently if problems, such as a leaky heart valve, remain.

 Many people who have corrective surgery for atrioventricular canal defect don't need additional surgery.
 However, some complications, such as heart valve leaks, may require treatment.

-When an atrioventricular canal defect has been surgically corrected before any permanent lung damage has occurred, women can generally expect to have normal pregnancies.
-Pregnancy is not recommended, however, if serious heart or lung damage occurred before surgery.
-An evaluation by a cardiologist is advised before women with repaired or unrepaired atrioventricular canal defect attempt pregnancy.
+Women who had an atrioventricular canal defect that was surgically corrected before any permanent lung damage occurred can generally expect to have normal pregnancies.
+However, pregnancy isn't recommended if serious heart or lung damage occurred before surgery.

 Caring for a child with a congenital heart defect can be scary and challenging.
-Here are some strategies that may help make it easier:
+To help make it easier:

 - Seek support.
 Ask for help from family members and friends.
 Talk with your child's cardiologist about support groups and other types of assistance that are available near you.

 - Record your baby's health history.
-You may want to write down your child's diagnosis, medications, surgery and other procedures and the dates they were performed, the name and phone number of your child's cardiologist, and any other important information about your child's care.
-It's also helpful to include a copy of the operative report from your child's surgeon in your records.
-This information will help you recall the care your child has received, and it will be useful for doctors who are unfamiliar with your baby to review his or her health history.
-This information will also help as your child transitions from pediatric doctors to adult doctors.
+Write down your child's diagnosis, medications, surgery and other procedures and the dates they were performed, the operative report from your child's surgeon, and any other important information about your child's care.
+This information will be useful for doctors who are unfamiliar with your baby.
+It will also help your child transition from pediatric to adult doctors.

 - Talk about your concerns.
-As your child grows, you may worry about activities in which he or she can safely participate.
-Many children will have no limitations, but talk with the cardiologist about which activities are best for your child.
+Many children will have no limitations.
+But talk with the cardiologist about activities that are safe for your child.
 If some are off-limits, encourage your child in other pursuits rather than focusing on what he or she can't do.
-If other issues about your child's health concern you, discuss them with your child's cardiologist, too.

 Although every circumstance is different, remember that many children with congenital heart defects grow up to lead healthy lives.